 Without further ado, let’s take a look at some of the best work-from-home tips that Greg shared with us.

 1. What is most important when enabling employees to work well from home?

-Greg provided six tips to enable your employees to maximise productivity.
-Try encouraging these behaviours in your employees to help them get the most from the experience:
+Greg provided six tips to enable your employees to maximize productivity.
+Try encouraging these behaviors in your employees to help them get the most from the experience:

 - Have the right attitude: A disciplined and diligent mindset will help employees carry out their duties without direct supervision.

 - Get set up with the right environment and tools: To work efficiently, you have to dedicate the time to enhance the at-home working space and provide some tools of the trade.
 This includes a designated space that’s used for work activities only, like a dedicated desk or a converting a spare bedroom to a home office if you can.
 Your employees will also need some equipment and services such as a dedicated work-safe computer and a fast and reliable internet connection.